CAN MY MEDICAL RECORDS HAVE ERRORS? A CHICAGO ATTORNEY EXPLAINS

 WHAT TO DO IF HARMED BECAUSE OF A MEDICAL REPORT ERROR?

 If a mistake in a medical report results in harm to you or a loved one, you will need to take action to protect your rights.
 The doctor, hospital and their insurance companies may deny any wrongdoing or try to convince you that the mistake was your fault.

 That’s why it’s critical to talk to an experienced attorney.
 We know the truth.
-The medical malpractice attorneys at The Deratany Firm have years of experience fighting for clients who have been injured because of medical errors.
+The medical malpractice attorneys at Deratany & Kosner have years of experience fighting for clients who have been injured because of medical errors.
 Contact us today to learn how we can help.